Tuesday, February 14, 2012

 This juxtaposition of confidence in the face of a live IED builds an intense amount of suspense, proving that director Kathryn Bigelow knows exactly what she is doing.
 She makes the audience fear for the wellbeing of SSgt.
 James while anticipating one false move that will result in his demise.
 The tension created from every bomb diffusion is simply remarkable.
 What is amazing is the simplicity of the situation that generates such an intense reaction from the viewer.
 The hero is in danger and we fear for his life.
 Alfred Hitchcock, the master of suspense, said that a bomb under a table that explodes creates shock, whereas a bomb under a table that goes unnoticed while the people at the table play cards creates suspense.
 Such it the case with The Hurt Locker, only this time, the bomb is under the ground, in a car, or strapped to an innocent citizen.

-has been deemed as one the defining movies of the decade.
+The Hurt Locker has been deemed as one the defining movies of the decade.
 After finally witnessing it firsthand, that statement is not too far off in its assumption.
 Bigelow creates a level of suspense that hasn’t been touched since the films of Hitchcock and also masterfully combines that suspense with the story of an ambiguous man who seems to believe that the only way to live his life is to risk it every single day.